buildingSMART/documents-API/README.md

 ##### 3.2.1.1.4.
 Client Queries Document Versions

-After having received the callback from the CDE UI, the client now sends a request to get the document versions from the CDE.
+After having received the callback from the CDE UI, the client now sends a request to get the user selected documents from the CDE.

 ```
 GET https://cde.example.com/download-instructions?session_id=b59dab23-79a4-4e66-a1a7-8837871604fa